walterpera/GACDCP/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-Unzip the data into the R's working directory along with the run_analysis.R file.
+Unzip the data into R's working directory along with the run_analysis.R file.

 Within R source the run_analysis.R script file.
 This will start the script that will do the following:

-Note: it needs to be understood that while all the steps were acheived there were not followed in the same order outlined.
+Note: it needs to be understood that while all the steps were acheived they were not followed in the same order outlined.
 This was done to reduce the level of effort needed to achieve the outcome.

 1. Merge the Training and Test data sets.
      a.
 Merge the activity labels to the y_test/y_train data.